Glossary of Neurodivergent Therapy Lingo

 4. Practice Self-Compassion: Understand that emotional dysregulation is part of being human, and be kind to yourself when you experience it.

-5. Seek Specialized Therapy: Work with therapists who specialize in neurodiversity and can offer tailored strategies to help compasstionately support emotional dysregulation.
+5. Seek Specialized Therapy: Work with therapists who specialize in neurodiversity and can offer tailored strategies to help compassionately support emotional dysregulation.

 6. Develop Coping Strategies Specific to Your Needs: Identify and practice techniques that work best for you, whether it’s deep breathing exercises, punching a pillow, sensory breaks, compression clothing, or structured relaxation techniques.